an0rak-dev/workbook/blog/content/project/avatar.md

 input variables, the topology used to draw -- line, point or triangles --, the blend state, the rasterizer...).

-It make sense for the moment to keep it close to the shader used, but maybe later I'll create a specific class for draw calls, and it will make more sense to put it in it.
+It makes sense for the moment to keep it close to the shader used, but maybe later I'll create a specific class for draw calls, and it will make more sense to put it in it.

 --

-PSO is created \o/, got to do a double pointer dereference but hey, I wanted to do it low-level style.
+PSO is created \o/, got to do a double pointer dereference but hey, I wanted to do its low-level style.

-Next step : I think I'll create the Constant buffer for storing/passing the MVP matrix...
+Next step: I think I'll create the Constant buffer for storing/passing the MVP matrix...

 --

 Let's talk about the heaps instead.
 With DirectX 12 there's two kind of buffer heaps we can used (well, in fact 3, but we'll only need 2 here).
-Buffer Heaps are buffers which can be accessed by the GPU (some kind of GPU VRAM thingy) :
+Buffer Heaps are buffers which can be accessed by the GPU (some kind of GPU VRAM thingy):
 * The Upload Heap is a CPU Write / GPU Read buffer
 * The Default Heap is a GPU Read Only buffer.

-We can pass all our informations (vertex data, index buffers...) through upload heap only, but it takes a lot more time for the GPU to read this kind of heap because it has to make sure tthat the CPU isn't writing in it at the moment, and wait if it does.
+We can pass all our information (vertex data, index buffers...) through upload heap only, but it takes a lot more time for the GPU to read this kind of heap because it must make sure that the CPU isn't writing in it at the moment and wait if it does.

-It might be usefull for data we change often (read: _every frame_ often), like the MVP matrix, but for standard Mesh representation vertex (as a reminder, when a shape change on screen, it does change relatively to its center, it's only its representation in the world -- the MVP matrix -- which change), it is a big waste of
+It might be useful for data we change often (read: _every frame_ often), like the MVP matrix, but for standard Mesh representation vertex (as a reminder, when a shape change on screen, it does change relatively to its center, it's only its representation in the world -- the MVP matrix -- which change), it is a big waste of